Waahan/Waahan/README.md

 I am Waahan.
 I aspire to program video games and other big projects.
-I currently use SDL2 a lot with c++
-In future I would like to use Vulkan and python more.
-My public key is:
+I currently use SDL2 a lot with c++.
+In future I would like to use Vulkan and python more.My public key is:

 -----BEGIN PGP PUBLIC KEY BLOCK-----

 mQINBGQ3WEkBEACj+Pwm5FSGxOXx7lcto+jVpGaTMkHO/nni4DQ+4rpSQvOi016c